 More importantly – do you know how important soils are – for food, clothes, biodiversity, housing and antibiotics – for storing water and for storing carbon?

 And finally, do you know the risks our soils are currently facing – from erosion, compaction, sealing, contamination and organic matter loss?

-The first ever UK Soils Awareness Week is here to answer these questions and more.
-It's built around 3 eye-catching, interactive and downloadable elements designed to inform and inspire curiosity about soils, which are all still available below.
+The first ever UK Soils Awareness Week aimed to answer these questions and more.
+It was built around 3 eye-catching, interactive and downloadable elements designed to inform and inspire curiosity about soils, which are all still available below.

-Whether you are a gardener, farmer, window-box owner or just want to find out more, we hope the week will open your eyes to the wonders of soil, to help you understand them, appreciate them - and do something about them!
+Whether you are a gardener, farmer, window-box owner or just want to find out more, we launched UK Soil Awareness Week to open your eyes to the wonders of soil, to help you understand them, appreciate them - and do something about them!
 We think it was great success.

 Are you soil-literate?
 Try your hand at our quiz, featuring fun, informative and thought-provoking questions about the scientific, agricultural, cultural and environmental aspects of soil.

 Use our handy guide to learn some of the critical terminology you need at your fingertips to understand and explain soil.

 Prof. Bridget Emmett (Soil Scientist at UK Centre for Ecology & Hydrology and Founding Member of uksoils) was interviewed about UK Soils Awareness Week on the BBC's World Business Report TV programme (BBC World).

 UK Soil Awareness Week 2022 was funded jointly by the Sustainable Soils Alliance, the UK Centre for Ecology & Hydrology's UK-SCAPE project, and the Emmett family in memory of Robert Emmett who was a supporter of women in science and engineering and a keen soil improver and composter.